 But statistics also show consumers in the UK are showing an increased interest in buying Timeshare, particularly high quality stock such as Marriotts, Hilton, Devere and similar.

-OTE members represent the best in European Timeshare and are committed to high service standards and integrity.
+RDO members represent the best in European Timeshare and are committed to high service standards and integrity.
 They abide by an ethics code which ensures buyers have secure ownership and occupancy rights and that their payments are protected.
-We recommend that you buy from an OTE member.
+We recommend that you buy from an RDO member.

 A large percentage of owners already enjoy timeshare holidays at resorts around the world – from large leisure complexes to quiet developments.
 Despite the bad publicity that Timeshare seems to attract, independent studies show that the majority of owners are satisfied or very satisfied with their purchase.